 Asphalt

-For Large (bigger than ½ inches) Cracks: Larger holes and cracks in the driveway usually have a definitive boundary.
+For Large (Bigger Than ½-Inch) Cracks: Larger holes and cracks in the driveway usually have a definitive boundary.
 Use a water-based acrylic filler or sealer and a non-porous foam backer rod to fill the crack.

 Place the backer rod inside the crack and fill it with sealant.
 Smooth the excess material away with a putty knife.
 Once you fill the cracks, wait for at least a day for the patch to cure.
-Then, it’s time to seal the asphalt in.
+Then, it’s time to seal in the asphalt.
 Mix the sealant well in a bucket before you start.
-Mist the driveway with water evenly and pour a 1’ wide ribbon of sealant on the surface of the driveway.
+Mist the driveway with water evenly and pour a 1-foot wide ribbon of sealant on the surface of the driveway.

 Use the squeegee side of a brush applicator to push, pull, and spread the sealant.
 Repeat the process and cover the entire area of the driveway.
 You can also use a paint roller to even out the sealant.

 Apply two thin coats instead of one thick coat for good results.
-Make sure you allow the first coat to sit and dry for four to twelve hours before applying the second one.
+Make sure you allow the first coat to sit and dry for 4 to 12 hours before applying the second one.

-After the repair work is complete for all the cracks in your driveway, it’s time to make it all look pretty again.
-This means applying a sealant and then resurfacing.
+After the repair work is complete for all the cracks in your driveway, it’s time to seal and resurface your driveway.

 For concrete driveways, mix the resurfacing concrete into a thin pancake-batter consistency, much thinner than the one used to fill cracks.
 Blow off any leaves or debris, and wet the surface before applying the resurfacer.
 Pour a thin coat of the resurfacer when the driveway is ready and spread it with the help of a rubber squeegee.
 Work in small areas to avoid getting lap marks.